6 takes !

 Advanced or professional mode

-In this variant, one play with the minimum required number of cards according to the number of players (one keep the cards from 1 to 10n+4 and all greater cards are discarded), and no longer always 104.
-As a result, the game is much more strategic and chance plays a lesser role, because one can deduce the cards held by other players with a little training and memory.
+In this variant, the game is played with the minimum required number of cards according to the number of players (the cards from 1 to 10n+4 are kept and the greater cards are discarded), instead of always 104.
+As a result, the game is much more strategic and there's less room for chance, as it is possible to deduce the cards held by other players with practice and memory.